Do you believe in immortal vampires?

 I can speak from experience that the transmissions Yogiraj gives are extraordinarily real, for example, which hints at its truth, and from there I draw the line and parallel that if his words are true, then this great "Non-Being Essentiality" as he calls it is very real and real in more veins than one, including the physical body immortality but which is no big of an issue to this Mahavatar named Shiv-Goraksha Babaji; apart from this one inestimable exception I agree with you all very well upon the topic that it's "impossible".
 To a being that plays with causation, space and time, however, like a child does with soap bubbles, the play of creation is but a sandbox, if even that, to such an infinite and indescribable being, though the word "being" itself cannot describe what he truly is, this enigma of enigmas, as the gurus say, before whom even nature herself bows and prostrates.
 That's my firm conviction and I can't erase what is indelibly imprinted upon my mind through the truth of the words of the guru whose words alone carries the weight to transform the mind matter of the disciple or devotee (though I'm not formally any such) into pure consciousness, the realization of inner divinity in purest form and expression.

 You can listen to his videos yourself, if you want, though it's all up to you and you can all decide what you want to do with it, as it doesn't have to speak to everyone.
 But it's a truth I've lived and experienced, via his transmissions, as he's the only living guru I know of that can give the experience not just of Shaktipat, the transmission of enlightened energy, but Shivapat as well, the experience of his enlightened soul consciousness.
 He gives very real videos of that when he shares his samadhi and you can listen to it relaxed, in a peaceful, calm state, and you may see his aura very visibly shifting across the whole screen and veritably not in a faked manner as everyone who attends is perfectly conscious of it and you can absolutely, clearly sense the honesty and truth in his words.
 He's a guru of the highest calibre and I will do my best to respect him as though I may follow a different path I still always respect and revere master Yogiraj.
 Blessed be he.
-I love you I wouldn't have half the spiritual stature I had today, whatever it amounts to, if it weren't for having listened to and personally experienced his sharing of his own enlightened consciousness - he's light years ahead of humanity at this present age.
+I wouldn't have half the spiritual stature I had today, whatever it amounts to, if it weren't for having listened to and personally experienced his sharing of his own enlightened consciousness - he's light years ahead of humanity at this present age.

 I hope this explains and summarizes my point sufficiently well, now I've done my best and sincerest to talk about it honestly and with more background.